Snctfi - the Scalable Negotiator for a Community Trust Framework in Federated Infrastructures

 This document is intended for use by the personnel responsible for the management, operation and security of an Infrastructure and those wishing to assess its trustworthiness.

-Read the Snctfi framework, apply it to your infrastucture, and share it with peers and R&E federations to foster global interoperability:
+Snctfi is supported via the Authentication and Authorization for Research and Collaboration (AARC) project with contributions from many Research and e-Infrastructures, NRENs, and IGTF members.
+Read the Snctfi framework, apply it to your infrastucture, and share it with peers and R&E federations to foster global interoperability.